 Nestled in the northern part of California, the city of San Francisco is home to some of the most iconic landmarks in The Golden State, including the Golden Gate Bridge, Palace of Fine Arts and Alcatraz Island.

 Waters surround the city, and it also has beautiful rolling hills.
 Overwhelming as it may seem, San Francisco is a friendly city for solo travelers.
+There are plenty of accommodation options, including hotels with free parking near San Francisco International Airport for your convenience.
 To help you plan your solo trip, we’ve narrowed down a list of the best things to do alone in San Francisco.
 Keep reading!